1995parham-teaching/interviews/questions/README.md

 ## Python/Django

 - Do you know about Django Signals?

 > Django includes a “signal dispatcher” which helps decoupled applications get notified when actions
 > occur elsewhere in the framework.
-  > In a nutshell, signals allow certain senders to notify a set of receivers that some action has taken place.
-  > They’re especially useful when many pieces of code may be interested in the same events.

-> Django includes a “signal dispatcher” which helps decoupled applications get notified when actions
-> occur elsewhere in the framework.